Cuba Travel: your questions, our answers

 - What destinations in Cuba are taking up tourism again?

 All those which go through the “new normal” phase, a post-COVID-19 recovery stage defined by the Cuban Government based on strict sanitary and epidemiological criteria.
 Today, places such as Varadero, Cayo Santa María, Cienfuegos, Holguín, Camagüey, and Santiago de Cuba fulfill this condition.
-Several airlines and tour operators already offer itineraries from countries including Canada, Germany, the United Kingdom and Russia.
+Several airlines and tour operators already offer itineraries.
 Consult with your travel agent, you will surely find excellent options.

 - Is it possible to make combined trips between two or more destinations?